hyperion-cs/dhaf/README.md

 4. Install dhaf (requires .NET >= 5.0) from sources;
 5. Create a Cloudflare account with a free plan (this will be enough).
 Transfer there DNS management for your domain name `foo.com`;
     - Warning!
 To combat scammers, Cloudflare does not allow DNS configuration via the official API for domains with a .cf, .ga, .gq, .ml, or .tk TLD (top-level domain).
 Thus, it is not possible to work with them in **dhaf** either.
 However, it is still possible to manually configure them in Cloudflare Dashboard.
+6. Using the Clouflare dashboard, [create](https://dash.cloudflare.com/profile/api-tokens) an API token (if you have not already done so) with access to edit the DNS records of your domain zone.
+You also need to set an adequate TTL (lifetime) of your token, and keep it up to date.
 7. Create a configuration file `config.dhaf`, which has the following contents:
 ```yaml
 cloudflare-api-token: <token>